 - 50% BPR is most common for situations where a property, eg a shop of office, is owned personally, but used by a company or partnership which the owner is part of.

-It is worth noting that everyone has a £325k IHT exemption – that slice of your estate is passed on free from IHT.
-This is uplifted by £175k to the extend there is a private residence in the estate, so £500k total.
+It is worth noting that everyone has a £325k IHT exemption (Nil Rate Band) – that slice of your estate is passed on free from IHT.
+This is uplifted by £175k to the extent there is a private residence (Residence Nil Rate Band) in the estate, so £500k total.
 If these allowances are not used then they are inherited by the spouse, giving the spouse £1m exemption on their estate.
+The Residence Nil Rate Band of £175k tapers at rate of £1 for every £2 where the net value of the estate exceeds £2 million.

 What was announced in the Budget: